IntuitDeveloper/Transactional-Node-Samples/use-cases/send-single-email-single-recipient.md

 # Send a Single Email to a Single Recipient

-This use case demonstrates how to send a single email to a single recipient using the Mandrill API.
+This use case demonstrates how to send a single email to a single recipient using the Transactional API.

 ## Basic Example

-Here's how to send a single email to a single recipient using the Mandrill API:
+Here's how to send a single email to a single recipient using the Transactional API:

 ```javascript
 require('dotenv').config();